syncfusion-content/javascript-docs/js/api/ejRTE.md

     rteeObj.enableToolbarItem("createTable"); // Enables toolbar item
 </script>

-Note: Those using the release version before 13.3, please refer to the following.
+Note: When using the release version before 13.3, refer to the following.
 <script>
     $("#rteSample").ejRTE();
     // Creates the RTE